stuti1324/personal-reminder-app/README.md

 Project Purpose:
 This project was created as a beginner-friendly Python desktop application to practice GUI development, database management, functions, input validation, and CRUD operations.

-This project was created as a beginner-friendly Python desktop application to practice GUI development, database management, functions, input validation, and CRUD operations.